md5/docker-find/README.md

 Utility to run `find(1)` inside each layer of a Docker image or container.
 Useful if you want to figure out which layer of a Docker image contributed a particular file or directory.

+**Note**: `docker-find` currently supports only AUFS-based Docker installations.
+Support for other storage drivers may be added in future revisions.

 ## Usage

 If you have a shell directly on the Docker host, install `docker-find` somewhere on your `PATH` and use it like you would use `find` (include `sudo` if you are not running as `root`):